 It really is best to avoid feeding your dog any sort of crispy tortilla chips, with or without the cheese.

 With all that being said, a one-time taste won’t be toxic.
 It is just that this type of food won’t do your dog any favors.

-The Long & Short Term
+Long And Short Term

 Never Nasty Nachos

-Consider Better Treats
+Feed Better Treats

-This way you won’t be hounded for something you know you shouldn’t be feeding to your precious pet dog.
+This way you won’t be hounded (pun intended) for something you shouldn’t be feeding to your pet dog.

 Be strict.
 Even if begging begins, or you get those classic puppy dog eyes, do not give in!